RobBowman/robbowman.github.io/_posts/2024-11-19-tracing-calls-to-apim.md

 Unfortunately, this must have been too useful to the bad guys because since November 2024, this capability has been disabled.

-## Microsoft Guidence
+## Microsoft Guidance
-The official guidence on the new technique to be used for APIM tracing can be found [here](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-api-inspector).
+The official guidance on the new technique to be used for APIM tracing can be found [here](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-api-inspector).
 You can see that use of the Azure Portal is recommended, however, I have found this often to be inoperable.
 I navigate to the Test tab and I'm presented with an ever cycling load animation.
-Do others get he same?
+Do others get the same?

-You'll notice that further down the page, Microsoft also give guidence on how tracing can be enabled for external API requests, however this is now more complicated, and requires token acquisition.
-Fortunately, it can be automated to be alsmost as easy as before.
+You'll notice that further down the page, Microsoft also give guidance on how tracing can be enabled for external API requests, however this is now more complicated, and requires token acquisition.
+Fortunately, it can be automated to be almost as easy as before.

 ## Automating with VS Code Extension
 The excellent [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) VS Code extension was a big help in streamlining requests to apim in a way that can be followed up with a request for trace details.
 A three step process is required: